Updated May 3, 2023

 - Click format cells.
 We will get a list of format options as shown below

-In the advanced version, we do have another way of formatting option where we can find number tab as shown in the below screenshot
+In the advanced version, we have another formatting option where we can find the number tab, as shown in the below screenshot.

 Now choose the date or short date option from the list.

 In this way, we can format the cells to get the exact date.

 We will see various kinds of date formats in which how DATEVALUE WORKS.
 In the above example, we have seen that we got an error “#VALUE” because the cells are not formatted.
 DATEVALUE function will work only if the cells are in the proper text format; otherwise, we will get the same error.